catsclaw/triumphweb/content/practical/signup/index.md

 ---

 Sign up for *Triumph* has already occurred, but with COVID-19 the run has been moved to Nov 17th-20th, 2022.
 Accordingly, we are anticipating some reshuffling of players to accomodate our new schedule.
-If you'd like to join the waitlist, please [email us](mailto:info@triumphlarp.org).
+If you'd like to join the waitlist, please [fill out the form](https://airtable.com/shrGN23tg93chHQuu).
 The following information is out-of-date, but remains here for reference.

  <!--more-->